-Driving with damaged front seats is dangerous.
+Do not drive with damaged front seats: Driving with damaged front seats is dangerous.
 A collision, even one not strong enough to inflate the air bags, could damage the front seats which contain essential air bag components.
-If there was a subsequent collision, the air bag may not deploy which could lead to injuries.
+If there was a subsequent collision, an air bag may not deploy which could lead to injuries.
 Always have an Authorized Mazda Dealer inspect the front seats, front seat belt pretensioners and air bags after a collision.